ChuChu999/finance-tools-api/README.md

 # Finance Tools API

-An API developed with Express.js that calculates portfolio asset allocations based off of live data from Yahoo Finance.
+An API developed with Express.js that calculates portfolio asset allocations and provides feedback according to user-defined target weights and contribution amount.

 ## Initial Setup